Nouakchott: Transport

 Nouakchott has a Chinese-built deepwater port that opened in 1986.
 It was designed for a capacity of of cargo a year, but has been handling 1,500,000 tons (DWT) by 2009.
 China agreed in 2009 to invest US$282 million in the port, aiming to extend the main quay by over 900 m.
 As of 2011, the World Bank was investigating funding a new shipping container facility at the port.

 Air service is provided by Nouakchott–Oumtounsy International Airport, which replaced the previous Nouakchott International Airport in June 2016.

 The Cairo–Dakar Highway leg from Nouakchott to Nouadhibou was paved in 2004, although the Nouakchott-Rosso leg was paved before independence.
 A 1100 km road (Route de l'Espoir (Road of Hope)) connects the city with Néma via Boutilimit and Kiffa.
 In the city, there is a public transport and commuter system, with vehicles serving major boulevards.

 In July 2022, a tramway project was presented; it does not have a scheduled opening date.

 Education

-The city is home to the University of Nouakchott Al Aasriya, the main university in Mauritania, opened in 1981.
+The city is home to the University of Nouakchott Al Aasriya, the main university in Mauritania, which opened in 1981.
 As of 1995, it had 70 professors and 2,800 students.
 Other higher education facilities include the Lebanese International University of Mauritania, the National School of Administration, the College of Science and Technology and the Higher Scientific Institute.

 Public schools in Nouakchott are dispersed throughout the city, while private schools are concentrated in middle and upper-class districts.
 Among the most prominent international schools for citizens and expats alike are the American International School of Nouakchott, the Lycée Français Théodore Monod, and TLC International School.